libertypi/rina/README.md

 # Rina: All-in-One JAV Toolbox

-Rina is a command-line tool designed for managing Japanese AV content.
+Rina is a command-line tool for managing Japanese AV content.
 It searches through a wide range of online databases and processes local files.

 ## Features